Amazon Catch & Release Techniques

 Lure fishing only for payara - Rapidly moving artificial lures or flies are aggressively accepted as bait by payara.
 This precludes the necessity of any form of natural bait fishing for this species.
 The low mortality associated with artificial lures is a result of their active motion, almost always ensuring that fish are hooked immediately on contact in the lips or jaws thereby avoiding deep hooking injuries.
 Artificial lures and flies have been shown to be among the safest techniques for successful sport fish release (3) while simultaneously accepted to be among the most sporting and attractive techniques available to touristic fishermen.

 Prevention of exhaustion - The use of heavy tackle and strong line reduces the length of time a fish is exercised during a catch, thereby reducing stress and preventing exhaustion.
-Touristic sport fishmen are routinely provided with a recommended tackle list by trip providers and operators.
-Tackle lists that recommend heavy tackle and strong lines will result in the predominant use of this tackle.
+Touristic sport fishmen are routinely provided with appropriate tackle or a recommended tackle list by trip providers and operators.
+Tackle lists that recommend appropriately sized tackle and strong lines will result in the predominant use of this tackle.

 Use of modern hook removal and handling tools - Recent product evolution has resulted in the availability of several fishing tools that significantly lessen the time needed to remove hooks, thereby reducing fish handling and exposure to air.
 In many instances, fish, especially smaller ones that are less anaerobically capable, can be released without ever being removed from the water.
 Artificial lures and circle hooks with their superficial hooking characteristics are readily removed using these tools.